 Just open the window and let fresh ideas into the classical music scene.
 The Twiolins are the pioneers of the new wave of ‚progressive classical music‘ and cause worldwide sensations and excitement in the concert halls.
 Ear pleasing harmonies, broad melodic lines and eccentric pulsating rhythms are the trademarks of their music, merging classical, avant-garde, minimalist music and pop-art-pop into a new sonic sound universe.

 Since childhood, the two siblings share the stage.
-Together, they have won numerous awards and given over a thousand concerts.
-2009, they founded a composition competition, now with more than 500 participants from 50 countries.
+Together, they have won numerous awards and they are on tour several times a year.
+2009, they founded a composition competition, now with more than 500 participants from 55 countries.
 A new and unique repertoire, which represents the creative excellence of the current generation of composers is thereby produced every three years.

 Neue Presse Coburg